TFEL/Math

 which is the

 type returned by the constant access operators of the array.
-A object of
+An object

 object.make_const_reference